Senths02/portfolio/src/content/watch-party-data.md

 <summary>Defining the challenge</summary>

 ### The task
->We needed to align the host and invitee experiences, to allow contact saving and prevent confusion.

-A shared view on entry was necessary.
+>We needed to align the host and invitee experiences, to allow contact saving.
+And a shared view on entry was necessary to prevent confusion.

 My initial reaction was that the invitee needed a waiting room to align with the host's journey.